jeremyrieunier/polar/pages/outbound.md

 > ARR Value Created / Companies Touched

 ### ICP Targeting Accuracy
-This metric measures how well campaigns focus on the Ideal Customer Profile (ICP)
+This metric measures how well campaigns focus on the Ideal Customer Profile (ICP).

 This metric is calculated as follows:
 > (ICP Companies Touched / Companies Touched) × 100%